Shiny App-Packages

 What’s not in the book

-This book isn’t a replacement for Mastering Shiny, R Packages, 2ed (or Writing R Extensions), or Engineering Production-Grade Shiny Apps.
-I highly suggest bookmarking those resources to return and read when you’d like to learn more about package development.
+This book isn’t a replacement for Mastering Shiny or R Packages, 2ed (or Writing R Extensions).
+I highly suggest bookmarking thse resources to return and read when you’d like to learn more about package development.

-I also won’t be recommending a particular Shiny framework or package, but I’ll cover a few popular choices, show you what they are doing ‘under the hood,’ and let you decide if you’d like to adopt some of their practices.
+I also won’t be recommending a particular Shiny framework or package, but I’ll cover a few popular choices, show what they’re doing ‘under the hood,’ and let you decide if you’d like to adopt their practices.

 What I assume about you